 So . . .What is your stage and who is in YOUR audience?

-In your personal life your audience is made up of your friends, family, relationships, and your community.
+In your personal life your audience is made up of your relationships, friends, family and community.

-At work, your stage might be your co-workers, employees, another department or committee.
+At work, your stage could consist of your co-workers, employees, another department or committee.

 As an entrepreneur, business or sales person, your audience is primarily comprised of your prospects, customers, clients, vendors or investors, as well as your overall consumer marketplace.